-- Continuous updates to reflect the voluntary and mandatory GHG emissions reporting landscape, or other changes in the regulatory environment - Continuous updates to reflect changes in GHGs covered by the UNFCCC, emission factor sources, GWP values, and the latest developments in climate science - Continuous updates to reflect new and emerging technologies (e.g., electric vehicles, renewable energy, continuous emissions monitoring systems, etc.) - Continuous updates to reflect the latest terminology and definitions (e.g., financial accounting, market-based mechanisms, etc.) - Continuous updates to reflect current GHG target setting best practices (e.g., updated to reflect latest SBTi guidance, including carbon dioxide removal as an option for targets, etc.) - Continuous updates to case studies and related examples
+- Continuous updates to reflect the voluntary and mandatory GHG emissions reporting landscape, or other changes in the regulatory environment - Continuous updates to reflect changes in GHGs covered by the UNFCCC, emission factor sources, GWP values, and the latest developments in climate science - Continuous updates to reflect new and emerging technologies (e.g., electric vehicles, renewable energy, continuous emissions monitoring systems, etc.) - Continuous updates to reflect the latest terminology and definitions (e.g., financial accounting, market-based mechanisms, etc.) - Continuous updates to reflect current GHG target setting best practices (e.g., updated to reflect latest SBTi guidance, including carbon dioxide removal as an option for targets, etc.) - Continuous updates to case studies and related examples a GHG reporting space that is quickly evolving.

-Some respondents urged that organizations need the standards and guidance documents to be updated on a regular basis and in a timely manner to be responsive to a GHG reporting space that is guickly evolving.
 The range of organizations that are now conducting corporate GHG emissions inventories and reports is widening quickly and has begun to encompass an increasing number of smaller organizations across many sectors.
 These respondents noted that GHG Protocol standards, guidance and tools need to reflect this growth and breadth of organizations that are participating.
 Thus, some respondents recommended a review schedule be standardized and predetermined (e.g., GHG Protocol will review its standards and guidance every 5 years).
 These respondents suggested that if a review indicates that clarifications, additions, and/or deletions to the standards are necessary, then the GHG Protocol would kick off the process to update the standards and guidance.
 Further, to support the effective reporting of emissions, some respondents said that there is a need for the GHG Protocol to invest in its own organizational structure, ensuring that relevant expertise and capital are dedicated to the improvement and maintenance of its reporting standards.
 Some suggested that this investment would provide returns to all stakeholders in the sustainability reporting ecosystem.